Triennial 2021: Artists and artworks

 Patrick Corillon’s (b.
 1959, Belgium) series of five sculptural relic-boxes have been inspired by his dialogue with a group of local residents.
 Located on the course of St Eanswythe’s waterway, the boxes and relics refer to children’s games and to St. Eanswythe herself.

 Co-commissioned by England’s Creative Coast, a landmark partnership project connecting the landscape and arts organisations across the South East coast, artist Pilar Quinteros (b.1988, Chile) presents Janus’ Fortress: Folkestone.
+Quinteros works across drawing, sculpture, performance, and video.
+Her works are often intentionally fragile and made from unusual or recycled materials.

 Rana Begum (b.
 1977, Bangladesh), has designed a special colour scheme to enliven more than one hundred new and refurbished beach huts on Lower Saxon Way.